5d7/revopsbowtie/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the  GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.
 See the LICENSE file for more details.

 ## Contact

-For any questions or issues, please open an issue on GitHub or contact the repository owner directly.
+For any questions or issues, please open an issue on GitHub or contact me directly.